 I am a CAMSE Postdoctoral Scholar in the Department of Economics at UC Berkeley.
-My research is in microeconomic theory, with a focus on market design and robustness.
+My research is in microeconomic theory, with a focus on market design.
 I graduated from Princeton University with a Ph.D. in Economics in May 2023.
+I am on the 2024/25 job market.

 Talks include: Stony Brook GT Conference, session organizer (July 2024); Stanford GSB (November 2024); CLIMB Workshop (November 2024); UC Riverside (December 2024).